-The Interview - The Man Who Believes “The Times They Are a-Changin’” – Dr. George Thomas
+The Man Who Believes “The Times They Are a-Changin’” – Dr. George Thomas

 He’s a successful orthopaedic surgeon in Chennai, a fan of English literature and rock music – Bob Dylan and Jimi Hendrix are his favourites.
 Eclectic interests, but his passion is ethics – meet Dr. George Thomas.
 In our freewheeling conversation, he did not mince words and said it like it is.